reimagined/resolve/docs/advanced-techniques.md

 In a cloud/serverless environment, chunks like read model projections & resolvers, SSR renderer, API handlers and REST business logic are distributed to appropriate cloud executors.

-When an application runs locally, the `resolve-scripts` utility loads all necessary chunks and combines them with the runtime code.
+When an application runs locally, the `@reimagined/scripts` utility loads all necessary chunks and combines them with the runtime code.

 ## Adapters